Good Clinical Practice (GCP) Inspections

 Compliance with GCP provides assurance that the rights, safety and well-being of trial subjects are protected, and that the results of the clinical trials are accurate and credible.
 The regulations require that all clinical trials covered by the provisions of the regulations, including bioavailability and bioequivalence studies, be designed, conducted and reported in accordance with the principles of GCP.

 Clinical trials involving medicines are inspected by the HPRA who are responsible for conducting inspections to determine whether clinical trials are in compliance with the clinical trial permission, the trial protocol and the applicable legislation and guidance.
-GCP inspectors using a risk based approach to select sites for inspection.
+GCP inspectors use a risk based approach to select sites for inspection.
+Part of the planning involves a request to a sample of sponsors for information about the status of their trials.
 Inspections can take place on a routine or on a for cause basis.

 A request to inspect a trial may also be received from the Competent Authority of another EU member state or the Committee for Human Medicinal Products (CHMP).